Multi-topic belief formation through bifurcations over signed social networks: Linear bifurcation analysis

-In Proposition \ref{prop:param-effects-1} we have shown that when external dissonance is weak ($\delta$ is zero or small), $\Lambda_1$ is the principal eigenvalue set, and when social dissonance and personal dissonance are weak ($\gamma$, $\beta$ are zero or small), $\Lambda_2$ is the principal eigenvalue set.
-Next, we prove a similar result but in the converse limit.
-Namely, we prove that $\Lambda_1$ ($\Lambda_2)$ is the principal set when social dissonance and/or personal dissonance (external dissonance) are sufficiently strong.
+In Proposition \ref{prop:param-effects-1} we have shown that when external dissonance is weak ($\delta$ is zero or small), then $\Lambda=\Lambda_1$, while when social dissonance and personal dissonance are weak ($\gamma$, $\beta$ are zero or small), then $\Lambda=\Lambda_2$.
+We now prove a similar result but in the converse limit: if social and/or personal dissonance (external dissonance) are (is) sufficiently strong, then $\Lambda=\Lambda_1$ ($\Lambda=\Lambda_2)$.

-\begin{proposition} Consider \eqref{EQ:value_dynamics} with $u > 0$ a communication graph $\mathcal{G}_a$, and a belief system graph $\mathcal{G}_o$.
-Define the second largest real part of eigenvalues of $A_a$ and $A_o$ as $\lambda_2 = \max_{\lambda \in \sigma(A_a) s.t. \operatorname{Re}(\lambda) \neq \lambda_{max}} \{ \operatorname{Re}(\lambda) \}$, $\mu_2 = \max_{\mu \in \sigma(A_o) s.t. \operatorname{Re}(\mu) \neq \mu_{max} }\{ \operatorname{Re}(\mu) \}$.
+\begin{proposition} Consider \eqref{EQ:value_dynamics} with $u > 0$ a communication graph $\mathcal{G}_{\rm a}$, and a belief system graph $\mathcal{G}_{\rm o}$.
+Define the second largest real part of eigenvalues of $A_{\rm a}$ and $A_{\rm o}$ as $\lambda_2 = \max_{\lambda \in \sigma(A_{\rm a}) s.t. \operatorname{Re}(\lambda) \neq \lambda_{max}} \{ \operatorname{Re}(\lambda) \}$, $\mu_2 = \max_{\mu \in \sigma(A_{\rm o}) s.t. \operatorname{Re}(\mu) \neq \mu_{max} }\{ \operatorname{Re}(\mu) \}$.

 1) There exists a critical value $K_c > 0$, with all other parameters held constant, such that if $\gamma (\lambda_{max} - \lambda_2) + \beta (\mu_{max} - \mu_2) > K_c$, then $(\lambda,\mu) \in \Lambda$ if and only if $\operatorname{Re}(\lambda) = \lambda_{max}$ and $\operatorname{Re}(\mu) =\mu_{max}$, i.e. $\Lambda = \Lambda_1$;